g1mendoza/cse15l-lab-reports/index.md

 ````
 <up><enter>
 ````
 Since i have the ssh command on my rencent commands in my terminal so its just saved there.
+Then from here I was able to log in with my passwaord and wait for it to load.